Thursday, July 18, 2024

 The story...

-In general, most people, who know me, would characterize me as being an honest person; however, how I've worked out my "honesty" has changed throughout my life.
+Most friends would characterize me as being an honest person; however, I've worked out my "honesty" differently throughout my life.
 We all know that you don't share a poor opinion regarding the beauty of a mother's new baby.
-When your spouse comes home with a radically different haircut, you don't question the sound logic of making the change or openly evaluate the "look" as being worse.
-Yet, what do you say when the king's not wearing pants yet the whole community pretends to ignore the obvious truth?
+When your spouse comes home with a radically different haircut, you don't question the decision or openly say it looks bad.
+On a bigger scale, what do you say when the king's not wearing pants yet the whole community pretends to ignore the obvious truth?

 Hans Christian Andersen, 1837

-Maybe the solution contains a code of values, principles, or core tenets regarding how we live our life which don't change.
+Maybe the problem solution includes a stable code of values, principles, or core tenets regarding how we live our life.
 Yet, even if the code we live by is sound, how do we relate with others whose code is different, changing, or directly opposed to ours?
 I expect that the answer will likely include demonstrating and expressing dignity and respect toward all humans no matter where they currently are within their life journey.
 We'll all likely grow together as we express love towards each other, let our guards down some, and begin to better understand each other within closer relationships.

-The only church in town will focus on the truth of God's revealed Word and extend grace to others as Christ has extended to those who trust in Him.
+The only church in town will focus on the truth of God's revealed Word.
+The truth includes grace in Christ for both me and you too - grace that we may extend to each other.
 Honesty is an important part of every relationship.
 Are you rightly related to God through Christ?

 Just for today...